rinu77/thomas-PII-project/README.md

 # Overview

-This repository is built for my data analysis project/paper done with R/Quarto/Github.
-I have completed a research project to develop a predictive model to estimate medical insurance costs for individuals based on their health-related and personal attributes.
-To reproduce this project, open and render the `Manuscript.qmd` file found under the   `products` folder to generate the Word document
+This repository contains the complete materials for my data analysis project and paper, developed using R, Quarto, and GitHub.
+The project focuses on creating a predictive model to estimate medical insurance costs for individuals based on their health-related and personal attributes.
+To replicate the findings, navigate to the products folder and open the Manuscript.qmd file.
+Rendering this file will generate a Word document detailing the research and analysis conducted.

 # Template structure and content